An endurance rider and her husband have developed an innovative way of keeping toddlers safe and involved at the yard.

 The couple have also looked at introducing cushioning to the seat, which can be adjusted as children grow to keep them secure and comfortable.

-As children head back to school this week, horsey parents may be experiencing a cold, sinking feeling in the pit…
+With children now back at school after the summer, horsey parents may be experiencing a cold, sinking feeling in the

 The initial design was shared on social media and has gone viral.